Fiserv/Commerce-Hub/docs/Resources/Guides/Partners/PFAC/PFAC-Multi.md

 # Payment Faciliator Multi-MID

-In a multi-MID payment facilitator (PFAC) modelm the PFAC and sum-merchant's are assigned their own `merchantId` by Commerce Hub.
-The PFAC will aggregate the transactions on behalf of the sub-merchant using the merchant's MID.
-This model allows the PFAC to have flexible funding and [settlement](?path=docs/Resources/Guides/Partners/PFAC/Split-Settlement.md) options and offer a suite of services to their sub-merchant portfolio.
+In a multi-MID payment facilitator *(PayFac)* model the PayFac and sub-merchants are assigned their own `merchantId` by Commerce Hub.
+The PayFac will aggregate the transactions on behalf of the sub-merchant using the merchant's MID.
+This model allows the PayFac to have flexible funding and [settlement](?path=docs/Resources/Guides/Partners/PFAC/Split-Settlement.md) options and offer a suite of services to their sub-merchant portfolio.

 ---